• Skip to primary navigation

 • 1 14-oz. can coconut milk

-• 12 oz. waxy potatoes, sliced in ¼-inch rounds
+• 12 oz. waxy potatoes (sliced in ¼-inch rounds)

-• 2 cup shredded turkey or chicken
+• 2 cup turkey (cooked and shredded, or use chicken)

-• cilantro leaves, chopped (for garnish)
+• cilantro leaves (chopped, for garnish)

 Instructions